-Well, dear readers, it has finally happened.
-I have become one of those VIPKid teachers who complain about low bookings.
-Since my return from the United States, I have been averaging four classes a day.I never thought that I would get to the place where there weren’t enough students for me.
+Well, do your readers, it has finally happened.
+I have become one of those VIP kid teachers who complains about low bookings.
+Since my return from the United States I have been averaging four classes a day.I never thought that I would get to the place where there weren’t enough students for me.
 If you look at my schedule, there are a ton of interested students for nearly every slot from about 9:30 AM straight through to 2 PM.
 Which is interesting because not all of those ever book even though they’re interested students.
-What does interested student mean, you ask?
+What does interested student mean you ask?
 The answer to that is I have no idea.
-A few days this past week it’s been a trial to get out of bed just for one class.
-And then I’ve had these long hour and a half to two-hour breaks in between classes.
-You all know that I’m a hell of a time manager and so I have used the time to do other things.
+A few days this past week it’s Been a trial to get out of bed just for one class.
+And then I’ve had these long hour and a half to two hour breaks in between classes.
+You all know that I’m a hell of a time manager and so I have use the time to do other things.
 Like prepare for other classes.